Decision to house rabid kitten comes back to bite family

 An injured stray kitten was found in a church parking lot in the 3300 block of Legion Road in Hope Mills.
 A month later, the kitten started behaving erratically, and the family who rescued it sought veterinary care.

 The state public health lab in Raleigh confirmed Tuesday that the animal had rabies.
-Seven people have been exposed to the rabid kitten including the doctor who was caring for the animal.
+Seven people have been exposed to the rabid kitten, including the doctor who was caring for the animal.

-All six family members, plus the doctor, who received a scratch from the kitten, have started post-exposure treatment.
+All six family members plus the doctor, who received a scratch from the kitten, have started post-exposure treatment.

 All pet owners are urged to check the vaccination status of their pets.
 If pets are not vaccinated or are due for a booster shot, they should be taken to a local veterinarian for rabies vaccination immediately.